stereotype441/language/resources/type-system/inference2.md

 ## Null

-Expression type inference of the literal `null` produces a compilation artifact with static type `Null`, whose runtime behavior is to evaluate to the _null object_.
+Expression type inference of the literal `null` produces a compilation artifact with static type `Null`, whose runtime behavior is to complete with a value of the _null object_.

+_Expression soundness follows from the fact that the _null object_ is an instance of the type `Null`._

 ## Numbers